a-bentofreire/beamtoix/docs/pages/library/story.md

 First scene to be rendered.
-Before start rendering the `startScene`, first, ABeamer first has to consume all the frames until it reaches the beginning of Scene.
+Before start rendering the `startScene`, first, BeamToIX first has to consume all the frames until it reaches the beginning of Scene.
 Accepts by 'Scene Zero-Based Index', 'Name' or by 'Scene Object'